 In 1954, the City tried shutting down Tunnel #1, but a giant valve under Central Park started to crack.
 That’s the last time a thorough inspection was even considered, and Tunnel #3 was quickly approved.

-Do the math.
-That’s 65 years, a collapse of Water Tunnel #2, for any reason, would leave 5 million New Yorks without water for up to three months.
-That’s how long an emergency activation of Tunnel #3 would take.
+That’s 65 years, a collapse of Water Tunnel #2, for any reason, would leave 5 million New Yorkers in Brooklyn and Queens without water for up to three months.
+That’s how long an emergency activation of Tunnel #3 takes.

-That’s a disaster too big to get your head around.
+A disaster too big to get our municipal head around, really.